sysbiolux/IDARE-QuickStart/README.md

 or
 Right Click in an empty space in the network you want to create subnetworks in -> 'Apps' -> 'Create Subnetworks'
 In the resulting dialog, you can select the column to determine the node types as well as the node names.
-If the network is set up for IDARE (see Part 1), the corresponding columns choosen there are automatically selected.
+If the network is set up for IDARE (see Part 1), appropriate columns are chosen automatically (i.e. if you have set up the network for idare - Step 1.3 - you can just accept the selection) .
 You further have to choose a value for nodes which form the branching points between subnetworks, and a value for nodes that form the "base" of the subnetwork.
 Since the aim is to branch at the transporters between compartments reactions will be used as branching nodes and species as subnetwork nodes.
 Click accept, when you finished your selection.